laktak/zfind/README.md

 ## Where

-- `AND`, `OR` and `()` parentheses are logical operators used to combine multiple conditions.
-'AND' means that both conditions must be true for a row to be included in the results.
-'OR' means that if either condition is true, the row will be included.
+- `AND`, `OR` and `()` parentheses are logical operators used to combine multiple conditions. `AND` means that both conditions must be true for a row to be included in the results. `OR` means that if either condition is true, the row will be included.
 Parentheses are used to group conditions, just like in mathematics.

 Example: `-w '(size > 20M OR name = "temp") AND type="file"'` selects all files that are either greater than 20MB in size or are named temp.